Natural Home Remedies For Fertility

 • Zinc deficiency is frequently associated with low sperm count.
 Studies have found that zinc supplementation may improve male fertility.

 • Selenium has antioxidant action.
-Selenium supplementation resulted in increased sperm count and motility and decreased number of sperm in a study of infertile men.
+Selenium supplementation resulted in increased sperm count and motility and decreased the number of sperm in a study of infertile men.

 • Beta-carotene supplementation may increase sperm count and motility.